pachyderm/pachyderm/doc/enterprise/s3gateway.md

 (e.g. [minio](https://docs.minio.io/docs/minio-client-quickstart-guide.html),
 [Boto](https://github.com/boto/boto3)) to interact with pachyderm.

-You can only interact with the HEAD commit of non-authorization-gated PFS branches through the gateway.
-If you need richer access, you'll need to work with PFS through its gRPC interface instead.

 ## Connecting to the s3gateway

 The s3gateway runs in your cluster, and can be reached via